About Dental Implants

 On the day of surgery, the patient will be given anesthesia and sedation to minimize discomfort during the procedure.
-Once the patient is prepared, Dr. Reddy will create a hole through the gum tissue into the bone to fit the implant.
-After the implant is securely placed in the jawbone, Dr. Reddy will close the incision made in the gums.
+Once the patient is prepared, Dr. Reddy or Dr. Phillips will create a hole through the gum tissue into the bone to fit the implant.
+After the implant is securely placed in the jawbone, they will close the incision made in the gums.
 A healing cap and temporary restoration may be placed while the implant is healing into the bone (osseointegration) to maintain the normal appearance and function of the mouth.
 It typically takes about 3 – 6 months for the implant to bond with the bone before the implant is ready for the permanent restoration.

 After surgery, patients should be taken home by a responsible adult who can watch them during their immediate recovery.
 Patients may have some bleeding, redness, or swelling in the implant area for 1 – 2 days after their surgery.
 Patients should plan to follow a liquid or soft foods diet for a few days that avoids extremely hot or cold temperatures.
-For any pain after the surgery, patients can use an over-the-counter pain reliever as directed or they may talk to Dr. Reddy about prescription pain medication.
-To speed healing, patients should rest as much as possible after surgery and keep their mouth clean with special rinses recommended by Dr. Reddy.
+For any pain after the surgery, patients can use an over-the-counter pain reliever as directed or they may talk to our surgeons about prescription pain medication.
+To speed healing, patients should rest as much as possible after surgery and keep their mouth clean with special rinses recommended by Dr. Reddy and Dr. Phillips.
 The temporary covers placed over the dental implant should be used as directed and kept clean until the patient's dental implant is ready for the permanent restoration.

 Plan Your Procedure

 Safe and Secure

-Avoid future oral health problems by talking to Dr. Reddy about the benefits of implanted dental restorations.
+Avoid future oral health problems by talking to our surgeons about the benefits of implanted dental restorations.
 A missing tooth may look unattractive, but more importantly, it can alter your speech and chewing if left untreated.
 Over time, a missing tooth can cause damage to the gums and jawbone that can become painful, which will require more invasive and expensive oral surgery.
-Schedule a consultation with Dr. Reddy at Garland Oral Surgery to learn about your dental implant options.
+Schedule a consultation with Dr. Reddy or Dr. Phillips at Garland Oral Surgery to learn about your dental implant options.